paburgosc/360Turns/README.md

--Folder data have the h5 from APDM/n
+-Folder data have the h5 from APDM /n
--Folder lib have the python functions to read and analize/n -Folder figures is used to save figures/n
+-Folder lib have the python functions to read and analize /n -Folder figures is used to save figures /n

 TO RUN